 If you use TrainingPeaks, you will have heard of the Performance Management Chart.
 If you haven’t used TrainingPeaks, the Performance Management Chart (PMC) is a chart that collates training data from your rides and builds a graphical representation to help you and your coach understand what’s going on.

-Power meter data is a key metric taken into account when building the Performance Management Chart.
+Power meter data is a key metric when building the Performance Management Chart.
 Heart rate and mileage data are also taken into account, but it is the power that makes it all happen.

 It tracks Training Stress Scores (TSS) to see how hard you train.
 Acute Training Load (ATL) to identify fatigue, Chronic Training Load (CTL) to assess your fitness, and Training Stress Balance to figure out your form.

 All this creates an overall picture of your condition, which can be used for structured training.
-This may be a little in-depth for most riders, but if you’re training seriously, it is something you will get to know very well indeed.
+This may be a little in-depth for most riders, but if you’re training seriously, you will get to know it very well.

 More reading : How to Recover Faster After A Long Ride